New NISA & Points|High-Value Account Opening, Conditions, and Choosing a Brokerage

 • Applying with a "specified account" and going out of scope: always select "NISA account" for the account type.
 Check the selection on the application screen.

 • Substituting fund accumulation for a trade condition and being rejected: if the condition is "one ETF/stock trade," fund accumulation may not satisfy it.
-Read the condition's wording.
+Read the condition's wording, and confirm which quota and product will meet it.

 • Investing a forced amount for cashback: invest with surplus funds.
 Don't use living costs or money you'll need soon.